Azure/azure-functions-on-container-apps/README.md

 For the built-in Container Apps policy definitions, currently only environment-level policies apply to Azure Functions containers.
 - You can use managed identities for these connections:
   - Deployment from an Azure Container Registry
-  -  Triggers and bindings  - Azure Event Grid, Azure Event Hubs, Azure Blob Storage(event based), Azure Queue Storage, Azure Service Bus, Http, Kafka, Timer only
+  -  Triggers and bindings such as  Azure Event Grid, Azure Event Hubs, Azure Blob Storage(event based does not need MI connection to Blob), Azure Queue Storage, Azure Service Bus only
   - Required host storage connection
 - Durable Functions (MSSQL storage provider) will scale from and to zero and beyond with connection string only.
 MI is not yet supported.
 This is coming soon.
 - You currently can't move a Container Apps hosted function app deployment between resource groups or between subscriptions.
 Instead, you would have to recreate the existing containerized app deployment in a new resource group, subscription, or region.